 OK, since there seems to be only one study on DHT levels, we know DHT is a metabolite of testosterone.
 So, if we had proof creatine raised testosterone, then this might help shed light on whether it raised DHT levels.
 So what does the science say?

-Researchers in Iran also noted higher testosterone levels when the supplement was combined with strength training exercise.
+Researchers in Iran also noted higher testosterone levels when the supplement was combined with a strength training exercise.
 This study involved 20 active young men.

 So, what's my opinion of all this?
 I had to take a wild guess, I'd say creatine supplements probably do not raise testosterone levels.
 Take that for what it's worth.